go-chi/chi/README.md

 REST API servers, written during the development of the Pressly API service that powers our network of services.

-The key considerations of chi's design were: project structure, maintainability, standard http handlers (stdlib-only), developer productivity, and deconstructing a large system into many small parts.
+The key considerations of chi's design are: project structure, maintainability, standard http handlers (stdlib-only), developer productivity, and deconstructing a large system into many small parts.
 The core router `github.com/pressly/chi` is quite small (less than 1000 LOC), but we've also included some useful/optional subpackages: `middleware`, `render` and `docgen`.
 We hope it helps you too!

-Looking ahead from the common REST convention for writing HTTP services, I also recommend newer works in the field coming from gRPC, go-kit and graphql.
-They're all maturing nicely, each with their own unique approaches and benefits.

 ## Features